MilanoBicocca-pix/BeamspotTools/quickplot_instructions.md

 ## beamspot plot

 **NOTE** the plotting script is a work in progress.
 At the moment it can plot a single file in a format good for check-ups (bs parameter vs. time).
-For instructions on how to produce complete BS plots, see [here]().
 **NOTE** this script does not work with any CMSSW release.
 Python 3 is required.
 All the modules used should be available in the default python3 distribution, except [ROOT](https://root.cern/).
 **NOTE** [auth-get-sso-cookie](https://gitlab.cern.ch/authzsvc/tools/auth-get-sso-cookie) is required.
 This is available by default on lxplus or can be installed user-side following the instructions of the repo.
 **NOTE** a valid kerberos ticket is required to download data from OMS.